DougAnderson444/deno-rpc/README.md

 - [ ] Migrate to /api/ to make vercel compatible
 - [ ] Import scripts to run (STR) from the net
 - [ ] Load data from disk to run through scripts
+- [ ] Run the untrusted code in a Deno subprocess with restricted net

 ## Quick Start